director | producer | writer

 Her first job was as a volunteer with The American Friends Society, living and working with underprivileged youth New Bedford Mass.
 At University she studied Theatre Arts as well as the Humanities.
 She began her career as a researcher on the seminal television series Vietnam: The Ten Thousand Day War.
 She went on to direct her first feature documentary The Greenpeace Years with the National Film Board of Canada.

 Saywell’s body of work include 20 independently produced documentaries on social justice and conflict.
-From her film about the napalm girl in the iconic photograph, to the trafficking of small arms around the world, she has looked at the way in which conflict has shaped our times.
+From her film about the napalm girl in the iconic photograph, Kim’s Story, to the trafficking of small arms around the world in Devils Bargain, she has looked at the way in which conflict has shaped our times.
 From Afghanistan, Bosnia, Iraq and elsewhere, she has shone a spotlight on the fight for international justice, particularly focusing on violence against women and children.
 In Rape a Crime of War, she follows victims of mass rape in Bosnia to the Hague where their brave testimony made history.
-Her feature documentary A Child’s Century of War looks at how wars increasingly target children.
-A Child Century of War went on to make the short list (ten feature documentaries) for the 2001 Academy Awards.
+Her feature documentary A Child’s Century of War looks at how wars increasingly target children, and it went on to make the short list for the 2001 Academy Awards.
+Her documentary Crimes of Honor went on to receive the prestigious Emmy for investigate journalism award.